sgzmd/prompter/README.md

 ### Downloading Your Prompt

 Click the "Download XML" button to save your generated prompt as an XML file.

+### Sharing Your Prompt

+1. Fill out your prompt form
+2. Click "🔗 Create Shortlink" to generate a shareable link
+3. Copy the link and share it with others
+4. When someone opens the link, the prompt will be automatically loaded

+**⚠️ Security Notice**: Shortlinks contain your prompt data encoded in the URL.
+While convenient for sharing, be aware that the data is visible in the URL and may be logged by browsers, servers, and proxies.
+Don't share sensitive information via shortlinks.

 ## Project Structure